FREE Personal Injury Claims Quiz

 Types of Cases an Experienced New York Premises Liability Lawyer Can Help You With

-The attorneys at Harrison Law Group P.C. are experienced at handling a wide variety of premises liability cases.
-There are many different types of cases that fall under the umbrella of premises liability law.
-They include the following:
+The attorneys at Harrison Law Group, P.C. are experienced at handling a wide variety of premises liability cases.
+There are many different types of cases that fall under the umbrella of premises liability law, including the following:

-You can see that premises liability covers a wide variety of cases, and yes, that includes dog bites, since a dangerous, unsecured dog on the property constitutes a dangerous condition.
-The same goes for toxic substances that might make a person sick later on.
-As long as it can be proven that the person got sick because of those toxic substances they have a valid premises liability case.
+You can see that premises liability covers a wide variety of cases.
+Premises liability cases include dog bites, as a dangerous and unsecured dog on a property constitutes a dangerous condition.
+Similarly, toxic substances may represent premises liability if they might make a person sick later on.
+As long as it can be proven that the person became sick because of those toxic substances, they would have a valid premises liability case.

 The Consequences of Premises Liability

-If you or a loved one were injured on someone else’s property, contact us today to schedule an appointment for a free consultation with a New York premises liability attorney from our firm.
+If you or a loved one were injured on someone else’s property, contact us today to schedule a free consultation with a New York premises liability attorney.

 Schedule a Free Consultation Today